VowpalWabbit/vowpalwabbit.github.io/_tutorials/cb_simulation.md

 ## Summary

-This tutorial aimed at showcasing a real world scenario where contextual bandit algorithms can be used.
-We were able to take a context and set of actions and learn what actions worked best for a given context.
-We saw that the learner was able to respond rapidly to changes in the world.
-We showed that allowing the learner to interact with the world resulted in higher rewards than the no learning baseline.
+This contextual bandit tutorial showcases a real-world simulation scenario for using the contextual bandit approach to reinforcement learning.
+We take a context and a set of actions and learn what actions worked best for a given context.
+The result is that the learner responds rapidly to real-world changes.
+We showed that allowing the learner to interact with the world resulted in higher rewards than the "without learning" baseline.

 This tutorial worked with simplistic features.
-VW supports high dimensional sparse features, [different exploration algorithms and policy evaluation approaches](contextual_bandits.html#Vowpal-Wabbit-contextual-bandits-algorithms-and-format).
+VW supports high dimensional sparse features, [different exploration algorithms and policy evaluation approaches](contextual_bandits.html#vowpal-wabbit-contextual-bandits-algorithms-and-format).